Kenya Safari

 October 10, 2021How to Get to Volcanoes

-October 14, 2021Greatest Wildebeest Migration Packages in Tanzania and Kenya
+October 14, 2021The Wildebeest Migration Safari Packages in Tanzania And Kenya

 The animals participating in the wildebeest migration move in large herds with up to 1,000 animals per kilometers, the greater columns of wildebeests can be seen from the space.
 The migrating herds move in a constant cycle in search of nutritious grass and water and they are guided by survival instinct, as they move each wildebeest covers 800 to 1,000 kilometers on its individual journey along age-old migration routes.